Esraa-Said/MEAN_Stack_ASU/session-7/typescript/4-functions.md

-# 🔧 Functions in TypeScript - Deep Dive
+# 🔧 Functions in TypeScript

 Functions are at the heart of any JavaScript/TypeScript program.
 In TypeScript, we add **type safety** to the parameters and return values.